gosuilgiallo/SpotifyDownloader/README.md

 ## Disclaimer

 *   Using this script to download copyrighted music may violate Spotify's terms of service.
 Use it responsibly.
+Some songs may return 403 error and will not be downloaded.

 ## Contributing